 Stress what is unique.
-You must try to emphasise what makes your job and organization special.
-People want to work for special employers and are generally not motivated to seek work with boring, run-of-the-mill, ordinary, unadventurous organizations.
+You must try to emphasise what makes your job and organisation special.
+People want to work for special employers and are generally not motivated to seek work with boring, run-of-the-mill, ordinary, unadventurous organisations.

 Job advert statements and descriptions must be credible.
 Employers or jobs that sound too good to be true will only attract the gullible and the dreamers.

-Headlines do not have to be at the top of the frame - your eye is naturally drawn to a point between two-thirds and three-quarters up in the framed area, which means you have room above the headline for some subtle branding, or - heaven forfend - for some blank space.
+Headlines do not have to be at the top of the frame - your eye is naturally drawn to a point between two-thirds and three-quarters up in the framed area, which means you have room above the headline for some subtle branding or for some blank space.

 The best position for adverts on a job page is 'right thumbnail'.
 That is, top right corner.
 Right-side sheet is better than the left because your eye is naturally drawn right on turning over the page, which reveals the left-side sheet last.
 Top-right corner is the first part of a double page spread to be revealed.
-Top of page is better than bottom - obviously - we read from top down, not the other way around.
+Top of page is better than bottom, as we read from top down, not the other way around.

 Resist the temptation to buy a half-page or a full page (unless the page size is very small) - you do not need it.
 A quarter of a page is adequate and optimal in most publications, indeed arguably even unnecessarily large in broadsheet newspapers.

-People assume that big adverts produce a big response - they don't unless they are good.
-A good moderately sized advert will produce just as good a response as a good massive advert.
+People assume that big adverts produce a big response.
+They do not, unless they are good.
+A good, moderately-sized advert will produce just as good a response as a good, massive advert.
 Added to which you can run more insertions of sensibly sized adverts than big ones.

 Having seen the layout and design rules above, here are the items to include in an effective job advert.
 The bold items are those which would normally be essential; the others are optional depending on local policy and circumstances.
 The list is loosely in order but this is in no way prescriptive - use a sequence that works best.